PIMCO Enhanced Short Maturity Exchange-Traded Fund (NYSEARCA:MINT) Sees Strong Trading Volume

-PIMCO Enhanced Short Maturity Exchange-Traded Fund (NYSEARCA:MINT – Get Free Report) saw an uptick in trading volume on Thursday .
-1,856,967 shares changed hands during trading, an increase of 102% from the previous session’s volume of 918,196 shares.The stock last traded at $100.31 and had previously closed at $100.24.
+Shares of PIMCO Enhanced Short Maturity Exchange-Traded Fund (NYSEARCA:MINT – Get Free Report) saw strong trading volume on Wednesday .
+1,148,720 shares changed hands during trading, an increase of 21% from the previous session’s volume of 952,358 shares.The stock last traded at $100.39 and had previously closed at $100.36.

-A number of large investors have recently bought and sold shares of MINT.
-American National Bank acquired a new stake in PIMCO Enhanced Short Maturity Exchange-Traded Fund during the fourth quarter worth approximately $26,000.
-Cornerstone Planning Group LLC acquired a new position in PIMCO Enhanced Short Maturity Exchange-Traded Fund in the second quarter valued at $35,000.
-Princeton Global Asset Management LLC purchased a new position in PIMCO Enhanced Short Maturity Exchange-Traded Fund during the fourth quarter worth about $44,000.
-Strategic Investment Solutions Inc. IL purchased a new stake in PIMCO Enhanced Short Maturity Exchange-Traded Fund in the 1st quarter valued at about $46,000.
-Finally, Hollencrest Capital Management grew its holdings in PIMCO Enhanced Short Maturity Exchange-Traded Fund by 34.9% in the 3rd quarter.
-Hollencrest Capital Management now owns 564 shares of the company’s stock valued at $56,000 after buying an additional 146 shares during the period.
+Hedge funds and other institutional investors have recently made changes to their positions in the company.
+American National Bank purchased a new stake in PIMCO Enhanced Short Maturity Exchange-Traded Fund during the fourth quarter worth $26,000.
+Cornerstone Planning Group LLC purchased a new stake in PIMCO Enhanced Short Maturity Exchange-Traded Fund during the second quarter valued at approximately $35,000.
+Princeton Global Asset Management LLC acquired a new stake in PIMCO Enhanced Short Maturity Exchange-Traded Fund in the fourth quarter valued at approximately $44,000.
+Strategic Investment Solutions Inc. IL purchased a new position in PIMCO Enhanced Short Maturity Exchange-Traded Fund in the first quarter worth $46,000.
+Finally, Hollencrest Capital Management increased its position in shares of PIMCO Enhanced Short Maturity Exchange-Traded Fund by 34.9% during the third quarter.
+Hollencrest Capital Management now owns 564 shares of the company’s stock worth $56,000 after purchasing an additional 146 shares in the last quarter.

 PIMCO Enhanced Short Maturity Exchange-Traded Fund Company Profile